-Every round, the player who holds initiative (just a fancy way of saying “the first player”) will draw 4 dice from the bag for each player.
-Each dice represents a different element, and these elements form the raw materials that you need to make runes and cast spells.
+Every round, the player who holds initiative (a fancy way of saying “the first player”) will draw 4 dice from the bag for each player in the game.
+So in a four-player game, there will be 16 dice in the middle of the table.
+Each dice represents a different element (fire, earth, water, air), and these elements form the raw materials that you need to make runes and cast spells.

-Players then take turns drafting these dice from the middle of the table, collecting them one at a time until every player has 4 dice stored on their cards.
+Players then take turns drafting these dice from the middle of the table, collecting them one at a time until every player has 4 dice stored on their boards.

-Once all dice have been stored, players may roll them, and then spend any of their stored dice to reroll.
+Once all dice have been stored, players roll their stored dice, and then spend any of their stored dice to reroll.

-Dice that are on your grid can be pushed around by other dice.
-Part of the puzzle of the game is figuring out how to get dice from one part of your grid into a pattern that will score you prestige points.
+Dice that are on your grid can be pushed by other dice.
+Part of the puzzle is figuring out how to get dice from one part of your grid into a pattern that will score you the points you need to win.

 Later you will get to meet the professors, who offer special powers that will aid you in placing your dice in the right positions.